bulletcross/BLoCKchain/README.md

-# BLoCKchain smart contracts with etherium
+# BLoCKchain

-An interesting game developed on blockchain that runs on ether Public network require real ether to play.
+Exploring the boundaries of blockchain technology.